-Depletion and impairment of property, plant and equipment
+Depletion and impairment of property, plant and equipment and exploration and evaluation assets

-The amounts recorded for depletion and impairment of property, plant and equipment are based on estimates.
+The amounts recorded for depletion and impairment of property, plant and equipment crude oil assets are based on estimates.
 These estimates include proved and probable reserves, production rates, future oil prices, future development costs, remaining lives and periods of future benefits of the related assets and other relevant assumptions.